-The first attempt in building a wireless communications system at THz frequencies started in 2008 with the foundation of a Terahertz Interest Group (IGTHz) under the IEEE 802.15 umbrella.
-In May 2014, Task Group 3d was formed to standardize a switched point-to-point communications system operating in the frequencies from 60 GHz to the lower THz bands.
+The first attempt to build a wireless communications system at THz frequencies started in 2008 with the foundation of a Terahertz Interest Group (IGTHz) under the IEEE 802.15 umbrella.
+In May 2014, the Task Group 3d was formed to standardize a switched point-to-point communications system operating in the frequencies from 60 GHz to the lower THz bands.
 During the meeting in March 2016, the supporting documents for IEEE 802.15.3d were approved, and the call for proposals was issued.
-Based on the proposal reviews and two sponsor recirculation ballots, IEEE 802.15.3d-2017 was ratified by the IEEE Standards Association (SA) Standards Board in September 2017 [89].
-IEEE 802.15.3d-2017 specifies an alternative Physical (PHY) layer at the lower THz frequency band from 252 GHz to 325 GHz for switched point-to-point connections.
-This standard aims for a maximum speed of over 100 Gbps with eight bandwidths configurations from 2.16 GHz to 69.12 GHz and effective coverage from tens of centimeters to a few hundred meters [90].
+Based on the proposal reviews and two sponsor recirculation ballots, the IEEE 802.15.3d-2017 specifications were ratified by the IEEE Standards Association (SA) Standards Board in September 2017 [94].
+IEEE 802.15.3d-2017 specifies an alternative Physical (PHY) layer tailored to the lower THz frequency band from 252 GHz to 325 GHz for switched point-to-point connections.
+This standard aims for a maximum speed of over 100 Gbps with eight bandwidth configurations from 2.16 GHz to 69.12 GHz and with an effective coverage from tens of centimeters to a few hundred meters [95].

 III.
-POTENTIAL APPLICATIONS OF THZ IN 6G AND BEYOND
+POTENTIAL THZ APPLICATIONS IN 6G AND BEYOND

-The massive amount of spectrum at THz frequencies offers opportunities for ultra-fast wireless applications [51].
-It also introduces a new level of flexibility in mobile system design, as THz links can be utilized for wireless backhaul among base stations, which enables ultra-dense architecture, accelerates network deployment, and reduces costs associated with site acquisition, installation, and maintenance.
-Due to the tiny wavelengths of THz signals, the antenna dimension is very small, opening up possibilities for innovative applications such as nanoscale communications for nanoscale devices or nanomachines, on-chip communications, the Internet of Nano-Things, and intra-body networks [58].
-Moreover, THz signals can also be used beyond communication, facilitating highdefinition sensing, imaging, and positioning of the surrounding physical environment [91].
+The massive amount of spectrum at THz frequencies offers opportunities for ultra-fast wireless connections [45].
+It also introduces a new level of flexibility in mobile system design, as THz links can be utilized for wireless backhaul among network nodes, which enables ultra-dense architectures, accelerates the deployment, and reduces the costs associated with site acquisition, installation, and maintenance.
+Due to the tiny wavelengths, the antenna dimension is very small, opening up possibilities for innovative applications such as nanoscale communications for nanoscale devices or nanomachines, onchip communications, the Internet of Nano-Things, and intrabody networks [52].
+Moreover, THz signals can be used beyond communication applications, facilitating high-definition sensing, imaging, and positioning of the surrounding physical environment [35].
 This offers the potential to efficiently implement integrated communications and sensing at the THz band.
-Table IV lists and compares the literature with this survey in terms of potential THz applications and use cases.
+Table IV summarizes the available survey papers and the potential THz applications and use cases presented therein, including the present survey.